nushackers/code-nus/app/pages/faq.md

 ### Can I add projects that don't belong to me?

 Unfortunately, we only accept requests by a project’s author.
-If you’re adding a project that has a team of contributors, we assume that you’re adding the project with their consent, and on behalf of them.
+If you’re adding a project that has a team of contributors, we assume that you’re adding the project with their consent, and on their behalf.

 ### How do I add my project?